 1. Split: One Losing Hand or Two Winning Ones?

 If you’re dealt a single 7, that’s considered a good start.
 But being dealt a pair can be considered risky, giving you a potentially losing hand.
-But splitting a pair of 7s can minimize your losses and improve your win rate.
-It can also help your odds of turning a poor hand into two better ones.
+Understanding when to split in blackjack can minimize your losses and improve your win rate.
+A solid blackjack splitting strategy can also help your odds of turning a poor hand into two better ones.

-If you’re playing multi-deck blackjack and the dealer is sitting with anything from a 2 through 7, most players would say that’s when to split 7s.
-That way, you can convert a bad hand into two potentially winning ones or at least draw with the dealer — which is also a good outcome.
-If you’re playing a single deck game, consider splitting if the dealer has anything from a 2 to an 8.
+If you’re playing a single-deck game, consider splitting in blackjack if the dealer has anything from a 2 to an 8.
 If you decide to split, you’ll need to place an additional bet for the second hand equal to the value of the first.
 Only then will the dealer deal you more cards.
 If you’re playing at an online casino, look for the button that allows you to do this.

 2. Hit